-Biggenden District State Primary Schools' Sport's Management Committee, North Burnett Zone Sport.
+Biggenden & District State Schools' Sport, North Burnett Zone Sport.

-Biggenden Show, ANZAC Day, JRFH, Religious Education - Isis Parishes.
+Biggenden Show, ANZAC Day, JRFH, Religious Instruction - Isis Parishes.

 School Chaplaincy Program

 How Information and Communication Technologies are used to Assist Learning

 Teacher/s are constantly integrating information and communications technologies (ICTs) in the classroom.
 Effective use of ICTs is a major component for all students' learning at Dallarnil State School.
 The philosophy of this school is that computers are essential to the teaching and learning process and should not be taught or considered a separate subject.
 Students and teachers use computers extensively throughout their regular daily routine and activities.
 Work stations and ipads are used.
 Specific activities include:-